Programming-Tips-for-Success/Competitive-programming/Readme.md

 Algorithm problem includes-
 problem statement
-input
-output
-Algorithm
-code
+input/output - General cases, base cases, error cases Algorithm code
 Time and space complexity
-General cases, base cases, error cases every problem can be solved with recursion and without recursion How to determine whether to use an iterative solution or a recursive solution Can you solve this challenge in 4 lines of code or less?
+Every problem can be solved with recursion and without recursion Can you solve this challenge in 4 lines of code or less?
+How many approaches possible?

+How to determine whether to use an iterative solution or a recursive solution

 TO RUN ts code-
 tsc linked-list/ll.ts